-F2: An OH service must respe t and involve workers F2.1 An OH service must use formal and informal methods to regularly seek information and feedback from workers and/or their representatives This includes all feedback, including complaints.
+F2: An OH service must respect and involve workers F2.1 An OH service must use formal and informal methods to regularly seek information and feedback from workers and/or their representatives This includes all feedback, including complaints.
 Services should seek feedback from the worker and provide evidence of the complaints procedure.
 The assessors will expect to see how any complaints that have been received have been dealt with - i.e. an audit trail.
 Feedback or customer satisfaction surveys from workers.
 A folder containing relevant e-mails and other informal feedback.
 A complaints procedure, which defines the circumstances in which workers may make a complaint, to whom workers should complain, and how complaints will be managed.
 A comprehensive paper or electronic audit trail of all complaints received, the investigations performed, responses to workers, and any remedial measures.
-F2.2 An OH service must consult and involve workers or their representatives regarding the provision of OH service and material occupational health issues This is for in-house OH services only: If you are in-house, you need to provide evidence of how you involve the workers or their representatives, i.e. Health and Safety Committee or union representatives / managers etc. Perhaps you attend meetings where this is an agenda item?
+Mandatory for all OH services F2.2 An OH service must consult and involve workers or their representatives regarding the provision of OH service and material occupational health issues This is for in-house OH services only: If you are in-house, you need to provide evidence of how you involve the workers or their representatives, i.e. Health and Safety Committee or union representatives / managers etc. Perhaps you attend meetings where this is an agenda item?
 If this does not apply to a particular type of service, this can be made exempt if sufficient reason is given.
 Minutes of meetings with workers or their representatives regarding occupational health issues, e.g. provision of services, accident and disease statistics, sickness absence information and recommendations for corrective actions.
-Documents to show that all workers have been informed of the occupational health provision and the services that it offers to workers
+Documents to show that all workers have been informed of the occupational health provision and the services that it offers to workers This standard only applies to in-house OH service.